Dasfaust/SimpleDiscordDRM/README.md

 `authorized: [1 or 0]` is the session authorized?
 `critical: [1 or 0]` does this request represent an error?
 `response: [string]` response text
-`sessionId` can be any identifier, such as a GUID
+`sessionId` can be any identifier, such as a GUID.
+Max length of 256

 ## Authenticating
 From your application, open with the system's browser